Honey Lacuna: Mayor (2022–2025)

 With Isko Moreno running for president in 2022, Lacuna was nominated by Asenso Manileño to run for mayor in 2022 to succeed him, with Manila's 3rd district representative Yul Servo as her running mate and vice mayoral candidate.
 She won the race by a huge margin over her closest rival, Alex Lopez, making her the first-ever female to become mayor of Manila.
 She was inaugurated before outgoing mayor Moreno on June 29, 2022, at the Manila Cathedral, but only officially started her term on the next day, succeeding him.
 As mayor, she vowed to prioritize health care and expand Moreno's programs.

 On August 5, 2022, Lacuna was conferred with a degree of Doctor of Public Administration, honoris causa by the Pamantasan ng Lungsod ng Maynila.

 As mayor, Lacuna initiated the "Kalinga sa Maynila," which brings essential city hall services directly to residents.
 She also reported that since assuming office as mayor, she has visited 500 out of Manila's 897 barangays and paid off of the debt left by her predecessor, Isko Moreno, for infrastructure projects as of August 2024.
 Additionally, three six-story school buildings were constructed under her administration.
 The Manila city government, under her administration, was also awarded its first Seal of Good Local Governance (SGLG) in 2024, highlighting focus on transparency, accountability, and inclusivity in governance.
 Her tenure has also faced criticisms on health permit requirement for Manila workers by virtue of an ordinance signed by Moreno in 2022, the conditions at the Manila Public Health Laboratory in Santa Cruz, delays in infrastructure projects, and the city's garbage crisis in 2025.

 On August 6, 2024, Lacuna joined the Lakas–CMD party.
 On August 27, she announced her re-election bid for mayor in 2025.
 However, she lost her re-election bid to Moreno, who won by a landslide, with her finishing far second.

 Personal life

-Lacuna is married to Arnold "Poks" Martin Pangan, a fellow physician and registered social worker who was the City Health Officer of Manila, City Social Welfare Department Head of Manila, and a 2013 candidate for Manila councilor from the 4th district.
+Lacuna is married to Arnold "Poks" Martin Pangan, a fellow physician and registered social worker who was the City Health Officer of Manila, City Social Welfare Department Head of Manila, and a 2013 candidate for Manila councilor from the fourth district.
 They have one daughter.

-Lacuna's sister Leilani Marie Lacuna is an incumbent sectoral member of the Manila City Council, representing the Liga ng mga Barangay as the president for the city.
-Her brothers Salvador Philip Lacuna and Danilo Victor "Dennis" Lacuna Jr. are former members of the city council from the 6th district.
+Lacuna's siblings Leilani Marie Lacuna, Salvador Philip Lacuna, and Danilo Victor "Dennis" Lacuna Jr. are former members of the Manila City Council from the sixth district, with Leilani also had served as the Liga ng mga Barangay president for Manila and a sectoral representative on the city council.